The case for global property equities

 - Over the longer term, listed property has delivered higher returns and low correlation compared to broader equities and bonds, offering an efficient way to diversify portfolios and potentially enhance risk-adjusted returns.*

 *Nareit, FTSE EPRA/Nareit Global Index versus MSCI EAFE and Bloomberg Barclays Global Aggregate Bond Index, from February 2005 to December 2021.
 Past performance does not predict future returns.

-Real estate is a continuously-evolving asset class.
+Real estate is a continuously evolving asset class.
 Structural trends are transforming certain parts of the market and leading some historically ‘core’ property types towards irrelevance.
 This underpins the need for an active and selective investment approach.
-This evolution gives rise to opportunities for investors to benefit from the ongoing divergence across property types, driven by secular themes such as changing demographics, digitisation, sustainability and the convenience lifestyle.
+This evolution gives rise to opportunities for investors to benefit from the ongoing divergence across property types, driven by the secular themes of changing demographics, digitisation, sustainability and the convenience lifestyle.